Biodiversity Conservation

 Rangers and the monitoring and research team often collaborate to conduct fieldwork in Nkhotakota © Frank Weitzer

-Nkhotakota’s adjacent communities use the reserve’s natural resources to support their livelihoods, which, prior to African Parks’ partnership, led to the extinction, or severe depletion, of many mammal species.
-However, community engagement along with improved conservation law enforcement efforts and ranger training have seen a significant decrease in unsustainable resource harvesting over the last six years, with no elephants poached in the last four years and no other key species being poached in 2023.
-However, the confiscation of 293 kg of poached bushmeat highlights the persistent threat of illegal hunting in the reserve.
+Community engagement along with improved conservation law enforcement efforts and ranger training have seen a significant decrease in unsustainable resource harvesting over the last six years.
+No elephant have been poached in the last four years, nor any other key species in 2024.
+However, regular confiscations of illegally hunted bushmeat highlight this persistent challenge within the reserve.